Impactful Vocabulary Activities For Middle School Students (Blog Image)

 • Tier 2 vocabulary: Includes high-frequency words that appear across content areas and are less often used in everyday speech, so students may benefit from more direct instruction with these words.

-• Tier 3 vocabulary: Includes low-frequency, domain-specific words, which require explicit instruction.
+• Tier 3 vocabulary: Includes low-frequency, domain-specific words, which require explicit vocabulary instruction.
 Understanding these words is key to comprehending content in specific academic subject areas.

 Academic vocabulary tier 1, tier 2, and tier 3 pyramid